sanjaysikder/Generate-PDF-and-Email-It-with-Attachment-from-HTML-Report-PL-SQL-Dynamic-Content-in-Oracle-APEX/README.md

 ```

-## 4. 📥 Download PDF and and Email It with Attachment via Dynamic Action (Click Button)
+## 4. 📥 Download PDF and Email It with Attachment via Dynamic Action (Click Button)

 ### ✅ Step-by-Step: